May 10, 2021

 JiraFields (optional)

-If this parameter is left empty, it will try to use the fields as defined in the filter custom column.
+If this parameter is left empty or set to "*filter", it will try to use the fields as defined in the filter custom column.

 maxResults

-You shall set the MaxResults parameter to your server current setting.
+You shall set the MaxResults parameter to your instance current setting.
 (The max your admin can configure is 1000) If you have some memory issues you might want to lower this value.

 maxTotal (optional)